 On December 1, 1955, Carr received a call from Nixon, who told her, “They’ve arrested Rosa.
 They got ‘the wrong woman.’”
 This was the beginning of the Montgomery Bus Boycott, and Carr attended the formative mass meeting on December 5, 1955 (the same day as Rosa Parks’ trial) in Holt Street Baptist Church.
 This mass meeting precipitated the creation of the Montgomery Improvement Association (MIA), which went on to organize the Bus Boycott throughout its existence.
 Carr served on committees, spoke at the Monday mass meetings of the association, and helped organize carpool systems for those who needed transportation while the boycott drew on, becoming an important and recognizable leader in the MIA.
 Both Carr and her husband participated in the carpool system by transporting boycott participants, even though the Montgomery law enforcement tried to stop boycott participants from using personal transportation networks because the MIA ran mass transportation without due licensure.

-The MIA eventually faced a court injunction for the group’s carpooling in 1956, but before the injunction took effect, the Supreme Court case that ended Montgomery’s bus segregation, Gayle v.
-Browder, was decided in favor of the cause of the boycott participants.
+The MIA eventually faced a court injunction for the group’s carpooling in 1956.
+Still, before the injunction took effect, the Supreme Court case that ended Montgomery’s bus segregation, Gayle v.
+Browder, was decided in favor of the cause of the boycott of participants.
 In 1964, the Carrs challenged the segregation of Montgomery County schools with the help of attorney Fred Gray.
 Carr’s son Arlam Jr. sought to attend Sidney Lanier High School even though it only accepted white students.
-Two other families originally joined the suit, but then retracted out of fear of retaliation.
+Two other families originally joined the suit but retracted out of fear of retaliation.
 The Carr’s dealt with threatening phone calls, tried to avoid possible bomb injuries by moving their beds away from the front part of their home, and prohibited neighbors from guarding their house.

-On March 22, 1966, Federal Judge Frank M. Johnson Jr. ruled in favor of the Carr’s.
-The Montgomery County school system was forced to integrate with the use of a choice form that allowed students and parents to decide which Montgomery school to attend.
+On March 22, 1966, Federal Judge Frank M. Johnson Jr. ruled in favor of Carr.
+The Montgomery County school system was forced to integrate with a choice form that allowed students and parents to decide which Montgomery school to attend.
 Arlam Carr Jr. enrolled in Sidney Lanier High School with twelve other black students.

-The Town of Carrboro, North Carolina is considering changing its namesake from White Supremacist Julian Carr to Johnnie Carr, who was born the same year the town was incorporated.
+The Town of Carrboro, North Carolina, is considering changing its namesake from White Supremacist Julian Carr to Johnnie Carr, born the same year the town was incorporated.